vitessio/website/content/en/docs/get-started/local.md

 3 rows in set (0.01 sec)
 ```

-It is recommended to configure the MySQL command line to default to these settings, as the user guides omit `-h 127.0.0.1 -P 15306` for brevity:
+It is recommended to configure the MySQL command line to default to these settings, as the user guides omit `-h 127.0.0.1 -P 15306` for brevity.
+Enter the following into the command line:

 ```
 cat << EOF > ~/.my.cnf